 We also want to start sprouting grains in buckets.
 This is supposed to be a great way to provide winter feed for chickens at a far cheaper cost than buying grains at the feed store.

 We need to set up an area, probably in the basement for this project to work.
 Since our barn is unheated (except for the heat lamp for the chickens) sprouting grains won’t work down there.

 Our winters get far too cold and no doubt the liquid in the buckets would freeze.
 I would rather not have a bunch of buckets of sprouting grains up at the house, but at this point, I don’t see another way that this would work!

 This is part of our pasture – this is Canary Grass growing.
 This is fantastic feed for cows because it is high in protein.
 Research has been done on whether “hairless” canary grass can be fed safely to poultry.
-I have been reading about that here.

 A few sources that I am looking at for information include

 Want to find out which are The 5 Easiest Vegetables to Grow?